Please choose from the following links:

-Molly McMaster was a healthy, 22 year-old student at Colorado State University in Fort Collins, Colorado, when she began experiencing severe abdominal pain in October of 1998.
+Molly McMaster was a healthy, twenty-two old student at Colorado State University in Fort Collins, Colorado, when she began experiencing severe abdominal pain in October of 1998.
 Some days it was so bad that she

 couldn't hold food down for days at a time, had very irregular stools and had lost a lot of weight.
 Again, the doctor told her that she was constipated, but reluctantly sent her to a gastroenterologist (GI).
 Molly saw the GI a few days later, and was somewhat shocked when he merely felt her belly, felt her back and told her that she had Irritable Bowel Syndrome, a disease characterized by intermittent abdominal cramps and constipation with alternating periods of diarrhea.
 But Molly knew something else had to be wrong.
 She packed her car and drove home alone to New York to be with her family and in hopes of finding the root of her pain.

 She arrived at her parent's home in Glens Falls, N.Y. at 11:30 pm on Thursday, February 11, and within twelve hours, found herself in the emergency room.
 A nurse practitioner diagnosed her with a total blockage in her large intestine and said she would need surgery to remove it.
 The operation was performed the following morning.
 Twenty-five inches of

 Friday, February 19, Molly celebrated her twenty-third birthday in the hospital with worse news than she could have ever imagined.
 Her surgeon visited her that morning, pulled the privacy curtain closed, sat on the bed next to her and spit out big "cancer" words that Molly had never heard before.
 Finally, he made it clear.
 The tumor he had removed was colon cancer, stage II.

 didn't want to be known as "the girl with cancer."
 She finally got the courage to tell him and through her tears, said the words.
 "Rocky, I have colon cancer."